oresat/oresat-olaf/docs/updater/index.rst

 Updater
 =======

-OreSat Linux Node has the ability to update the board it is running on thru update archives.
+An OreSat application has the ability to update the board it is running on thru update archives.

 .. toctree::
    :maxdepth: 2